iaacornus/silverblue-postinstall_upgrade/README.md

 flatpak search gtk3
 ```

-Or override the `$HOME/.themes/` dir, with either one of the commands:
+Or override the themes directory which depends on the theme was installed:

 ```
+# choose one, you can do all of them but I don't recommend doing it

+# if install in home dir
-sudo flatpak override --system --filesystem=$HOME/.themes # if installed in home dir sudo flatpak override --system --filesystem=xdg-data/themes sudo flatpak override --system --filesystem=/usr/share/themes # if installed via rpm-ostree
+sudo flatpak override --system --filesystem=$HOME/.themes # if installed in home dir

+# if layered in image
+sudo flatpak override --system --filesystem=/usr/share/themes

+# or whatever
+sudo flatpak override --system --filesystem=xdg-data/themes
 ```

 #### Permissions

 Other reddit users suggested, such as [u/IceOleg](https://www.reddit.com/user/IceOleg/), to override the `home` and `host` dir as well with: